-However, NAC cares equally for your mental wellbeing.
+Your mental wellbeing is important for you and for the people you care for.
 NAC recognises that most people have busy lives with responsibilities that can make finding time and energy for yourself difficult.
-It does not have to take a lot of time, and there are many strategies that can be integrated into your daily life.
+It does not have to take a lot of time, and there are some strategies that can be integrated into daily life.

 NAC promotes the importance of carrying out natural, non-invasive daily emotional wellbeing practices and techniques for everyone.
 The guidance that NAC provides is designed to be used with people who do not use words to communicate, however, many of the experiences are suitable for anyone and everyone.
-So please do give them a try and see what works for you.
-There are many online sources of information and advice on how to integrate emotional wellbeing practices in your life and you can find tips and support on the Sidekick App, which is free of charge and run by a non-profit organisation with a shared ethos as NAC.
+So please do give them a try and see what works for both you and your loved one.

 There are many different ways that we can take care of our mental wellbeing and here are some links to organisations and sources of information, support and advice on a variety of approaches that you can explore to see what is helpful and works for you.

 - Affinity Hub – signposts parents and carers of children with special needs to sources of emotional support